rbooska/rbooska.github.io/_posts/2023-05-05-position-independent-code-in-win32.md

 tags: [lowlevel]
 ---

-# Wtf is that again

-I write this topic for explain what is and why is it important for me during my learning at windows low-level malware developpement (for virology study).

-____

-## What is Position Independent Code
+# What is Position Independent Code

 Position Independent Code (PIC) is machine code that can be executed independently of its location in memory.